Abraham Benrubi: Career

-Benrubi starred in the short lived (April 2010 to June 2010) ABC show, Happy Town where he portrayed the part of Big Dave Duncan.
+Benrubi starred in the short-lived ABC show, Happy Town (April to June 2010) where he portrayed the part of Big Dave Duncan.
 Almost immediately after ABC announced the series' cancellation, he appeared in a new show Memphis Beat, where he portrayed the part of police Sgt.
-Jody "JC" Lightfoot, a desk sergeant that is 1/16 Chickasaw by a distant relative, but chooses to embrace Native American culture all the same.
+Jody "JC" Lightfoot, a desk sergeant who is 1/16 Chickasaw by a distant relative, but chooses to embrace Native American culture all the same.

 In May 2011, it was announced that he would star in Glutton, a "3D psychological thriller" directed by David Arquette.
-Benrubi will play Jethro, a 1,200-pound man, forced to save his sister's life.
-Jethro's sister is portrayed by Patricia Arquette, while Kacey Barnfield also stars as his blind neighbor and only friend.
+Benrubi would have played Jethro, a 1,200-pound man, forced to save his sister's life.
+Jethro's sister would have been portrayed by Patricia Arquette, while Kacey Barnfield would have also starred as his blind neighbor and only friend.

 Benrubi is a member of Los Angeles' Sacred Fools Theater Company.

+Other work includes portraying Mose in the 2003 western Open Range, a role the actor won because he had been cut out of director Kevin Costner's previous film, The Postman.
+He frequently voices characters on Adult Swim's stop-motion animation show Robot Chicken (created by personal friend Seth Green), and has also contributed to a second show from Chicken's creators, Titan Maximum.